English

 • The LED indicator of the device that the remote control successfully syncs with will blink.

 • This way, the remote control can send messages to the publish address through the command 0xB2.
+(To enable a device to be synced with and controlled by a remote control, see the command 0xB6.)

 The MCU sends the following command.